 This week we are thrilled to be working with the triathlon guru’s at Orca.
-They have been working on their market leading buoyancy shorts and released a new version for 2020.
-Enclosed is our Orca Buoyancy shorts review for their brand new 2020 edition which we have been testing ahead of the launch.
+They have been working on their market leading buoyancy shorts and released a new version.
+Enclosed is our Orca Buoyancy shorts review for their brand new edition which we have been testing ahead of the launch.

 What is a buoyancy short?

 Buoyancy shorts basically equate to a swimming wetsuit that has been cut-down to shorts/jammer size.
 Most are made from thick neoprene – typically thicker than 3mm.
 They are designed to lift your core in the water, and provide swimmers with many of the benefits of a wetsuit.
 This means that they are becoming increasingly popular amongst the triathlete community.